elisabethoelmann/Project-3-Kaplan-Meier/README.md

 At that timepoint, the current treatment needs to be stopped and the next option of another combination of drugs will be started, again, to achieve a shrinkage of the tumour if possible, which would be called "response".
 If that happens, the patient will continue on the current treatment, as long as the patient tolerates it.
 In this scenario the patient experienced NO "event" means, the tumour did NOT grow

-In clinical trials, where new drugs against cancer are tested, this time while the patients receives 1 drug/or a combination of drugs for a certain period of time until the tumour starts growing again, is called PFS or progression free survival (progression is the professional term for "tumour growth").
+In clinical trials, where new drugs against cancer are tested, this time while the patient receives 1 drug/or a combination of drugs for a certain period of time until the tumour starts growing again, is called PFS or progression free survival (progression is the professional term for "tumour growth").

 * mPFS:
-In terms of statistics, when a group of patients receives a drug A and another group of patients receives drug B, physician/scientists and statistics are comparing the median time to progression (mPFS) of the tumours of all patients in group A against the growth of the tumours of all the patients in part B. Then the median will be calculated for all the PFS values from patients in group A and from group B and will be compared against each other
+In terms of statistics, when a group of patients receives a drug A and another group of patients receives drug B, physician/scientists and statistics are comparing the median time to progression (mPFS) of the tumours of all patients in group A against the growth of the tumours of all the patients in part B. Then the median will be calculated for all the PFS values from patients in group A and from group B and will be compared against each other.
+The conslusion then will be that drug A works better than drug B. The nest step is then to test of such results can also be achived in a larger patient population (with the same backrgound characterisitcs of their disease) and finally when the results can be confirmed a new drug achieves "Regulatory Approval"  by the FDA/EMEA and or other Health authorities and can then be marketed and therefore be given to all patients with this particular disease.

 * Event or no Event:
-As explained above, the progression of a tumour in a patient is called "event" and is normally counted as the number "1" If a patients continues on treatment, becauase a response to the treatment is achieved in this counted as "NO event" and gets assessed as the number zero "0".
+As explained above, the progression of a tumour in a patient is called "event" and is normally counted as the number "1" If a patients continues on treatment, because a response to the treatment is achieved, in this occasion this is counted as "NO event" and gets asigned the number zero "0".

 ### **Kaplan-Meier History**
 (https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator)